pskalbhav1/techWizards_Travel.io/README.md

 ## Description
 Want to explore the world while facing no hassles, have nothing to worry about and enjoy to the max?

 <b>Travel.io</b> is an interactive travel application that caters to the needs of a travel during his entire journey.
-Our features inclue:
+Our features include:

 [Main Page](https://github.com/divyashreedivya/techWizards/blob/main/images/home.png)